software-dev2010/LoginRegistration/README.md

 ![Screenshot](mysql.jpg)

 A new user can easily register, filling username, name, password fields.
-After submitting form, the data will be stored in a database table.
+After submitting form, the data will be stored in the database table.
 So that next time user can login with the login credentials which are used while user registration.

 ![Screenshot](reg.jpg)

 After log in, the user can update or delete his profile.
-The informations will be stored or the user will be deleted from the database.
+The informations will be stored in the database or the user will be deleted from the database.

 ![Screenshot](update.jpg)